grahamstark/ScottishTaxBenefitModel.jl/docs/ima_paper_draft.md

 As is conventional in UK modelling, Scotben uses the Family Resources Survey as its principle dataset.
 The original scope of the model is Scotland, but the present project is UK-wide [^FN-GB-NI].
 In many respects a UK scope actually simplifies things because much of the difficulty in a Scotland-specific model is in pooling multiple years of data and constructing suitable sample weights, whereas here we can use a single 2021/22 FRS dataset and the pre-calculated weights.
 On the other hand, we have to model taxes and benefits that differ between the Nations of the UK - in the event, Northern Ireland was dropped from the analysis because we were unable to model the NI property-based local tax in the time we had available.
 To capture the effects of the various Conjoint options, FRS data has to be augmented with several other sources: we discuss these below.

-By default

 The Model is written in the Julia [@Julia] language.
 Julia is well worth a look for anyone looking to start a new microsimulation project.
 It aims to bridge the gap between statistics packages such as Stata and high-level programming languages like Fortran or Python.
 While not without its problems, it largely succeeds in this: many of the regressions reported below are written Julia [^FN-JU-GLM], while the main modelling code has the expressiveness and type-safety of the Pascal-like languages used in the TAXBEN2 family.

+The modular design and the abundance of high-quality 3rd party Julia libraries made adding a Web based model user interface extremely easy; we return to this briefly below.

 ### Integrating The Conjoint Analysis